 Dr Jane Clossick is a lecturer in Urban Design at London Met.
 Previously trained as an architect at The University of Sheffield and the University of East London, she worked at practices in London and Manchester before studying for her doctoral studies in 2010 at London Met.

-Dr Jane Clossick is a lecturer in Urban Design and course leader of London Met's Spatial Planning and Urban Design MA.
+Dr Jane Clossick is a lecturer in Urban Design at the School of Art, Architecture and Design.

 Clossick previously completed her PhD at London Met: